top of page

 The “dialectic” in dialectical behavior therapy is an acknowledgment that real life is complex, and health is not a static thing, but an ongoing process hammered out through a continuous Socratic dialogue with the self and others.
 It is continually aimed at balancing opposing forces and investigating the truth of powerful negative emotions.

-DBT acknowledges the need for change in a context of acceptance of situations and recognizes the constant flux of feelings—many of them contradictory—without having to get caught up in them.
-Therapist-teachers help patients understand and accept that thought is an inherently messy process.
+DBT acknowledges the need for change in a context of acceptance of situations and recognizes the constant flux of feelings, many of them contradictory, without having to get caught up in them.
+Therapists help clients understand and accept that thought is an inherently messy process.
 DBT is itself an interplay of science and practice.

-With its strong emphasis on emotion regulation skills, DBT is finding application as a treatment for a wide range of mental health conditions.
-They include:
+With its strong emphasis on emotion regulation skills, DBT is finding application as a treatment for a wide range of mental health conditions, that include:

 - Self-harm